 This leads to a definition of affiliated as something similar to:

-affiliated: A STA (AP or non-AP) that provides link-specific, lower MAC services within an MLD.
-All STAs affiliated with a given MLD are co-located.
+affiliated: A STA (AP or non-AP) that provides link-specific, lower MAC services within an MLD. .

 Reorganize text from 11-21/0577

 Now that the concepts for MLD are complete (including the “legacy” operations), we can re-visit the organization of the introductory material in clause 4.
 There are generally three types of material: 1) an introduction to the concepts of multi-link operation between peers; 2) some description, still high-level/reference model, to expand on these architectural concepts at the level of the rest of clause 4, just clarifying concepts but not operational structure and details; 3) details that do get into the operation of the concepts and the detailed components of the stack.